As you consider all the ways to provide support through a WordPress website, do chatbots ever enter the equation?

 These days, it seems like you can order Domino’s anywhere online — including through the “Dom” chatbot on its website.

 While this might not be a viable option for every restaurant, it’s certainly a technology that would work well for chains trying to reach a younger crowd.
+If we know anything about Domino’s they are looking for the best (in this case, the best WordPress chatbot plugin).

 The last thing restaurant managers want their staff doing is sitting on the phone all day and night answering online orders for delivery or pickup.
 The same goes for processing website orders.
 So, why not give it to the chatbot to take care of?